Frederic M. Ayres Sr.: Career

 In 1972 Associated Dry Goods acquired the Ayres retail operations.
 Following a series of subsequent mergers and acquisitions with Federated Department Stores and May Department Stores, Ayres stores were subsumed into Macy's Midwest (now Macy's Central).
 Most of the Ayres stores were rebranded as Macy's stores, but some of them were demolished.
 In 1991 the Ayres flagship store in downtown Indianapolis closed.
 The Ayres name disappeared from its stores by the end of 2006.
 Carson Pirie Scott moved into the former Ayres flagship store location in downtown Indianapolis in 2007.

 Civic interests

 Fred was active in civic affairs as a member of the Indianapolis Chamber of Commerce, Merchants' Association and Board of Trade.
 He also active in the local Young Men's Christian Association and Indianapolis's Park School.
 Ayres was also a member of several Indianapolis social clubs, including the Columbia Club, the Indianapolis Athletic Club, and Woodstock Club, among other groups.

 Death and legacy

-Ayres died on May 15, 1940; his remains are interred at Crown Hill Cemetery in Indianapolis.
-During his career at L. S. Ayres, he oversaw the construction and additional expansion of its flagship store in Indianapolis, the introduction of new shopping concepts, steady growth, and the store's transition to women’s ready-to-wear fashions.
+Ayres died at his home in Indianapolis on May 15, 1940; his remains are interred at Crown Hill Cemetery.
+During his career at L. S. Ayres, he oversaw the construction and additional expansion of its flagship store in Indianapolis, the introduction of new shopping concepts, steady growth, and the store's transition to women's ready-to-wear fashions.
 Ayres was known for his quiet demeanor and service to the Indianapolis community.